 Any global estimate of total accumulated floating microplastic debris is only on order of 1% or less of the amount of plastic waste available to enter the ocean annually from land-based sources.
-While these source estimates from Jambeck et al (2015) have relatively large uncertainties themselves (for example because
+While these source estimates from Jambeck et al (2015) have relatively large uncertainties themselves (for example because they omit the tonnage of plastic locally burned, buried and recovered by self-employed wastepickers), it is hard to see their source and our floating stock estimates converge.
+While some of the 'missing' mass would be in plastic items larger than 200 mm (e.g. Eriksen et al 2014), and hence not included in our study, this is unlikely to account for the two orders of magnitude difference.

-Importantly, however, there is no reason that standing stock estimates should 447 equal an annual input estimate, especially since the input is of all plastic 448 materials, not just those that float.
-Seafloor deposits of dense plastics, coastal 449 deposits, and debris larger than typically captured in plankton nets are 450 undoubtedly important reservoirs of plastic debris.
-In addition, standing stock 451 reflects inputs and removal over time.
-The input rate is a function of not only the 452 amount of plastic entering the ocean, but also of the rate at which these 453 presumably large items fragment into the microplastics that surface trawls 454 mostly collect.
-Removal processes are hypothesized (Law et al 2010), but their 455 rates are essentially unknown.
-Multi-decadal time series of industrial resin 456 pellets in the North Atlantic subtropical gyre and in North Sea seabirds indicate 457 that removal can be quite rapid (van Franeker and Law 2015).
-Microplastics 458 might fragment to as-yet undetectable sizes, sink due to buoyancy loss (Ye and 459 Andrady 1991), be deposited on shorelines (McDermid and McMullen 2004), or 460 be ingested and subsequently reduced in size (e.g., due to digestive grinding) 461 and/or transported to land or the seafloor upon egestion.
-Biota represent the 462 only other reservoir for which microplastic mass estimates exist.
-Myctophid 463 fishes in the North Pacific gyre were estimated to hold 12 to 24 thousand metric 464 tons of microplastic (Davison and Asch 2011), and the growing knowledge on 465 ingestion of plastics by fishes (Kühn et al 2015) could imply a reservoir comparable in size to the sea surface.
+Importantly, however, there is no reason that standing stock estimates should equal an annual input estimate, especially since the input is of all plastic materials, not just those that float.
+Seafloor deposits of dense plastics, coastal deposits, and debris larger than typically captured in plankton nets are undoubtedly important reservoirs of plastic debris.
+In addition, standing stock reflects inputs and removal over time.
+The input rate is a function of not only the amount of plastic entering the ocean, but also of the rate at which these presumably large items fragment into the microplastics that surface trawls mostly collect.
+Removal processes are hypothesized (Law et al 2010), but their rates are essentially unknown.
+Multi-decadal time series of industrial resin pellets in the North Atlantic subtropical gyre and in North Sea seabirds indicate that removal can be quite rapid (van Franeker and Law 2015).
+Microplastics might fragment to as-yet undetectable sizes, sink due to buoyancy loss (Ye and Andrady 1991), be deposited on shorelines (McDermid and McMullen 2004), or be ingested and subsequently reduced in size (e.g., due to digestive grinding) and/or transported to land or the seafloor upon egestion.
+Biota represent the only other reservoir for which microplastic mass estimates exist.
+Myctophid fishes in the North Pacific gyre were estimated to hold 12-24 thousand metric tons of microplastic (Davison and Asch 2011), and the growing knowledge on ingestion of plastics by fishes (Kühn et al 2015) could imply a reservoir comparable in size to the sea surface.

-The order-of-magnitude discrepancies in these global-scale budgeting exercises reveal a fundamental gap in understanding akin to the "missing" anthropogenic carbon dioxide in the carbon budgeting exercise of the early 2000s (e.g. Stephens et al 2007).
+The order-of-magnitude discrepancies in these global-scale budgeting exercises reveal a fundamental gap in understanding akin to the 'missing' anthropogenic carbon dioxide in the carbon budgeting exercise of the early 2000s (e.g. Stephens et al 2007).
 Until these discrepancies are resolved at even a coarse scale, we cannot quantify the full suite of impacts of plastic debris on the marine ecosystem.